muffinjets/pokemon-rb-spite/README.md

 (If you don't know which to pick, and you didn't even know Yellow was playable, choose the "core" version)

-No matter which you pick, RENAME THE APWORLD to remove the all-caps "_BETAX" or "_CORE" before you install.
+No matter which you pick, RENAME THE APWORLD to remove the all-caps "_VXBETAX" or "_CORE" before you install.

 ## WHY DOES THIS EXIST?